Methane Abatement in Maritime Innovation Initiative

 Advancing Methane Abatement in Maritime – Launch of MAMII’s First Public Report

-Join us for an exclusive webinar on July 9th at 2pm BST, where we unveil the first public report from the Methane Abatement in Maritime Innovation Initiative (MAMII), led by Safetytech Accelerator.
+This exclusive webinar was on held on July 9th at 2pm BST, where we unveiled the first public report from the Methane Abatement in Maritime Innovation Initiative (MAMII), led by Safetytech Accelerator.

 This comprehensive report shares key learnings and actionable recommendations to accelerate the adoption of technologies that reduce or eliminate methane emissions in the maritime sector, paving the way for a more sustainable future.